Every year, between 20-50 million people are injured or disabled after being involved in a car accident.

 Seek Medical Care

 It’s essential to seek medical attention right away.
 The sooner you receive medical care, the sooner you’ll understand the extent of your injuries.
-Additionally, the medical records and testimony of your medical providers is the evidence needed to prove the accident caused an injury, what the injury is, and what treatment is required to improve your condition.
+Additionally, the medical records and testimony of your medical providers are the evidence needed to prove the accident caused an injury, what the injury is, and what treatment is required to improve your condition.

 Call Your Insurance Company